PROFESSOR DAVID ECKEL

 Before joining the faculty at Boston University, he served as Associate Professor at Harvard Divinity School and as Administrative Director of the Harvard Center for the Study of World Religions.
 He recently returned to Harvard to serve on the Visiting Committee of Harvard Divinity School.
 In 2013, he was invited to deliver a series of lectures entitled “Modes of Recognition: Aspects of Theory in Mahayana Buddhist Narrative” as Visiting Professor in Buddhist Studies at the University of Sydney, Australia.

-Troy DuJardin is a Ph.D candidate in the Graduate Division of Religious Studies at Boston University, where he focuses on the philosophy of religion.
-He is currently working on his dissertation in religious epistemology, with a focus on the concept of faith.
+Troy DuJardin earned his Ph.D from the Graduate Division of Religious Studies at Boston University, and his work focuses on the philosophy of religion.
+He wrote his dissertation in religious epistemology, with a focus on the concept of faith.
 He holds an MA in Philosophy and a BA in Philosophy & Religion and Japanese, from San Francisco State University.